Greener Grass: Plot

 After encouragement from her friends while bowling, Jill tells Nick that she wants a divorce, casting him out of the house.
 Upon returning one day, he finds Julian alone in the backyard without clothes on while Jill is out getting a haircut.
 Aghast, Nick takes Julian from Jill, devastating her.
-She rings Lisa’s doorbell and begs for her daughter back, but Lisa angrily refuses, telling Jill that it’s her fault she has no children anymore.
-Jill returns home, only to run into her stalker, a delusional middle-aged woman who screams at Jill to get out of her house.
+She rings Lisa's doorbell and begs for her daughter back, but Lisa angrily refuses, telling Jill that it is her fault she has no children anymore.
+Jill returns home, only to run into her stalker, a delusional middle-aged woman who screams at Jill to leave her house.

 Manic and distraught, Jill rides her golf cart out of town and onto the highway, stopping near a cow pasture to remove her braces with wire cutters.
-She arrives at the house where she grew up, currently occupied by a single woman with three children.
-After asking if she can have one of the woman’s children, Jill kidnaps one and takes her to a diner.
+She arrives at the house where she grew up, currently occupied by a single woman with four children.
+After asking if she can have one of the woman's children, Jill kidnaps one and takes her to a diner.
 There, she sees on the news that her stalker (who also murdered the yoga teacher) was arrested after being discovered by Lisa.

-Returning to town the next day, Jill watches her kidnapped “daughter” play soccer with the other children.
-She learns that Lisa had moved her family into Jill’s house, with Nick serving as a pool boy.
-After realizing that the children are playing soccer over graves, Jill stands up from the bleachers and declares that she needs to get out.
-The referee admonishes her for being “out of bounds,” and Jill immediately sits back down.
+Returning to town the next day, Jill watches her kidnapped "daughter" play soccer with the other children.
+She learns that Lisa had moved her family into Jill's house, with Nick serving as a pool boy.
+After realizing that the children are playing soccer over graves, Jill stands up from the bleachers and declares that she needs to leave.
+The referee admonishes her for being "out of bounds", and Jill immediately sits back down.